-A Wastewater Treatment Plant (WWTP) Operator II adjusts the reodorant system, which emits a scented mist that helps reduce odors.
-WWTP operators monitor and regulate all of the processes involved in treating the community’s wastewater and producing recycled water for irrigation.
+A Wastewater Treatment Plant Operator II adjusts the reodorant system, which emits a scented mist that helps reduce odors.
+Operators monitor and regulate all of the processes involved in treating the community’s wastewater and producing recycled water for irrigation.
 At least two operators are on duty around the clock.
 Operators are classified from grades I to V based on experience, education, complexity of duties, and certifications they earn from the California State Water Resources Control Board.
-As a team, the District’s 12 wastewater treatment operators have 240 years of experience in their field.

-An Assistant Engineer (left) works with a contractor on a capital improvement project that strengthened a sewer main where it crosses Alamo Creek canal.
-Assistant Engineers design, prepare and review engineering plans, parcel maps, easement encroachments, and applications to extend service connections.
-The District’s engineering staff has more than 200 years of experience working on District projects.
+An Associate Civil Engineer (left) works with a contractor on a capital improvement project that strengthened a sewer main where it crosses Alamo Creek canal.
+Associate Engineers design, prepare and review engineering plans, parcel maps, easement encroachments, and applications to extend service connections.
 They interact with contractors, developers, other agencies, and the public to plan, design, and build water, recycled water, and wastewater infrastructure.

-A Senior Mechanic climbs into a sewer manhole to make repairs to the pipeline below, assisted by a Water/Wastewater Systems Operator IV.
+A Senior Mechanic-Crane Certified climbs into a sewer manhole to make repairs to the pipeline below, assisted by a Water/Wastewater Systems Operator IV-On Call.
 The "TV truck" in the background contains robotic video equipment used to document the condition of underground pipes and find potential trouble spots.
 Many District employees are trained to work around raw sewage and in confined spaces.

 Fleet Mechanics maintain the District’s vehicle fleet, which includes vans, many different types of trucks, specialized vehicles for inspecting and cleaning pipelines, and golf carts used at the treatment plant.
 They also maintain cranes, backhoes, and other heavy equipment, as well as generators and portable pumps.
 Journey level training is required for the job, with experience repairing gas and diesel engines, transmissions, and other mechanical and electrical systems found in vehicles.
 They also may fabricate special bodies and parts when needed.
 Consistent preventive maintenance has enabled DSRSD to cost effectively extend the life of its vehicles.